-Easy Slipcover for chair
+Easy Slipcover for an Armchair

 As an Amazon Associate, I earn from qualifying purchases.

-Thrift Store Chair gets an Easy Slipcover Makeover
+Thrift Store Chair Gets an Easy Slipcover Makeover

 I’m sure you remember this oh-so-adorable chair.
 I got it at a thrift store months ago for a mere $7.50.
 Yeah, I know, $2.50 over my $5.00 limit.